Table of Contents

 The town of Sóller and its port

-The authentic town of Sóller is situated in the heart of the “valley of oranges” or “valley of gold” as it is sometimes called, and offers a lot to visitors and residents.
+The authentic town of Sóller is situated in the heart of the “valley of oranges” or “valley of gold” as it is sometimes called and offers a lot to visitors and residents.

 Plaza de la Constitución, which is the main square is the beating heart of Sóller, lined with numerous bars and cafes, and dominated by the characteristic monument of the valley, the Church of Sant Bartomeu.
 The tram connecting the city and the port regularly crisscrosses this splendid square.
-Sóller has also a market who takes place on Saturdays.
+Sóller has also a market that takes place on Saturdays.

-Not far from the village of Sóller is situated the port of Sóller, which is well known and popular especially because of its historic tram.
+Not far from the village of Sóller is situated the port of Sóller, which is well-known and popular especially because of its historic tram.
 Around the port, you can enjoy a meal or drink in one of the many restaurants.

 Nus de sa Corbata